rust-lang/book/second-edition/nostarch/chapter16.md

 ### Using `move` Closures with Threads

-The `move` closure, which we didn’t cover in Chapter 13, is often used alongside `thread::spawn`, as it allows us to use data from one thread in another thread.
+The `move` closure, which we mentioned briefly in Chapter 13, is often used alongside `thread::spawn`, as it allows us to use data from one thread in another thread.

-In Chapter 13, we said that “Creating closures that capture values from their environment is mostly used in the context of starting new threads.”
+In Chapter 13, we said that “If we want to force the closure to take ownership of the values it uses in the environment, we can use the `move` keyword before the parameter list.
+This technique is mostly useful when passing a closure to a new thread to move the data so it’s owned by the new thread.”

 Now we’re creating new threads, so let’s talk about capturing values in closures!